SkylinePrewar/arch-linux/README.md

-# Bahadir's Personal Arch Linux Installation Guide
+# Skyline's Personal Arch Linux Installation Guide

-This guide is a personalized, comprehensive Arch Linux installation tutorial for myself, Bahadir, to guide me through the steps needed to build a customized Arch Linux system.
+This guide is a personalized, comprehensive Arch Linux installation tutorial for myself, Skyline, to guide me through the steps needed to build a customized Arch Linux system.

 Arch Linux is a lightweight Linux distribution, providing a bare minimum base system.
 This minimalist design allows users to include only the components they need, making it